 As required by regulation the facility will maintain, or have access to, a two (2) month supply of Personal Protective Equipment (PPE), or any superseding requirements under New York State Executive Orders and/or NYS DOH regulations governing PPE supply requirements executed during a specific disease outbreak or pandemic.
-This supply of PPE with either be stored onsite or will be readily accessible by the facility.
+This supply of PPE with either be stored onsite (in the Storeroom in the Subbasement) or will be readily accessible by the facility.